|Degrees||MA Psychology of Music (University of Sheffield), BA Religious Studies (Indiana University)|

 Area of proposed thesis

 My project focuses on the experiences and cognitive appraisal models of musical awe.
-Through this research I investigate how experiences of musically-induced awe are created through empirical psychological methods.
-Psychologists have identified two key components for the production of awe: perception of vastness and a need for accommodation (change of existing mental schemas).
+Through this research I investigate how experiences of musically-induced awe are created through psychological methodology.
+Theorists have identified two key components for the production of awe: perception of vastness and a change in existing mental schemas.
 My project seeks to examine these ideas with respect to music to better understand how we experience awe from music and what is involved in its production.
-The project is divided into multiple parts including participant questionnaires, psychophysiological experiments, and interviews with composers and the public to better understand the musical, social, and personal components of awe.
+The project is divided into multiple parts including participant questionnaires, perceptual experiments, and computer modelling to uncover and explore the components of musical awe.

 Introduction to the Psychology of Music